aditi998/IMS/README.md

   5. Add new products into the inventory
   6. Update any feature of a product
   7. Delete any existing product from the inventory
+  8. Check stock availability

+Note :
+* Since order() in _inv_mgmt_sys.ipynb_ allows any user to purchase only one kind of product at a time, I have overcome this limitation in _ims_omp.ipynb_.
+  * ord_multiple_prod() function in ims_omp.ipynb - allows user to order multiple products at a time.
+* _ims_omp.ipynb_ uses prod_record_mp.json as database file and yields sales_mp.json as the output file containing all the transaction details.
+* _inv_mgmt_sys.ipynb_ uses record.json as database file and yields sales.json as the desired output file.
+* Added a new attribute as unit_price of purchased product to _order_ and a new functionality as check_stock_available() to check available stocks in _ims_omp.ipynb_ notebook.